wiggocd/nmp/README.md

 ## Building

-`xcodebuild build`

-An application package should be built to `build/Release/nmp.app`

-You can also open up `nmp.xcodeproj` in Xcode or higher and change the build team / signing to build on your machine.
+Open up `nmp.xcodeproj` in Xcode and change the build team / signing to build on your machine.
+To build for deployment, go to Product > Archive in the Xcode project.

+Run `xcodebuild build` to build: an application package should be built to `build/Release/nmp.app`

 _______